tracking-exposed/tracking.exposed/content/events.md

 {{<resource
   kind="event"
+  authors="Salvatore Romano and Marc Faddoul" title="Forum for Public and Common Goods @ Pre-COP 2021, Milan. "
+  when="2021 - October"
+  href="https://ceridap.eu/wp-content/uploads/2021/09/2021-10-01-CERIDAP-CODEX-Pre-COP-Roundtables-1.pdf"
-  authors="Marc Faddoul and Salvatore Romano" title="Forum for Public and Common Goods @ Pre-COP 2021 (Milan).
-'Climate Change and New Technologies: Aligning Public Administration and Social Activation around Decentralized Local and Global Solutions'" when="2021 - October" href="https://ceridap.eu/wp-content/uploads/2021/09/2021-10-01-CERIDAP-CODEX-Pre-COP-Roundtables-1.pdf" description="Round table and CO-Project pitch: Greenwashing on Youtube " resource1="Slides of the CO-Project" resource1href="https://youtube.tracking.exposed/slides/cop-talk/">}}
+  description="'Climate Change and New Technologies: Aligning Public Administration and Social Activation around Decentralized Local and Global Solutions'.
+We participated to the round table presenting the CO-Project: 'Greenwashing on Youtube'" resource1="Slides of the CO-Project" resource1href="https://youtube.tracking.exposed/slides/cop-talk/">}}